isomerpages/mlaw-corp/news/public-consultations/_posts/2016-10-21-public-consultation-on-proposed-amendments-to-the-compaines-act-to-strengthen-singapore-as-an-international-center-for-debt-restructuring.md

 **Summary of Bill’s provisions**

 5. A summary of the proposed changes is as follows:

-  * Schemes of arrangement: A new set of provisions will be introduced to specifically support creditor schemes of arrangements that implement debt restructuring proposals (see Clause 2,  Section 211A),:
+  a) Schemes of arrangement: A new set of provisions will be introduced to specifically support creditor schemes of arrangements that implement debt restructuring proposals (see Clause 2,  Section 211A),:

     * Enhanced moratoriums against creditor action, aimed at conferring a greater protection to a debtor during a restructuring.
 The changes include:
       * allowing the Court to grant a moratorium when the company has made the application to call a meeting of its creditors or intends to make such an application (see Clause 2, Section 211B(1)).
       * an expansion in the scope of the moratorium available to be similar to what is available in judicial management (see Clause 2, Section 211B(4)).